 Think about it this way – how much time does your dog spend actively using his brain?
-By this we mean doing something more engaging than snuggled in beside you on the couch or laying in that sunny patch on the floor?
+By this we mean doing something more engaging than snuggling in beside you on the couch or laying in that sunny patch on the floor?
 There are several very important reasons why it’s a good idea to work your dog’s body with some mental stimulation.

 The Importance of Mental Stimulation for Dogs

 As a dog owner, you know that exercise is critical for good health.
-Whether you’re hiking in the woods every day, walking around the neighbourhood, or running around playing fetch in the field, that activity is important for overall health.
+Whether you’re hiking in the woods every day, walking around the neighborhood, or running around playing fetch in the field, that activity is important for overall health.

 But what about mental stimulation?
 Can your dog get exercise when he’s not running around the yard or climbing over fallen trees in the forest?
 You’d better believe it.

 There are plenty of reasons to give brain games for dogs a try: